Complex semisimple quantum groups and representation theory: Category

 induced by the inclusion $ M(\lambda') \subset M(\lambda) $.
 Using Proposition \ref{GKhelp} and exactness of the Hom-functor we see that the two vertical maps are injections and the bottom horizontal map is an isomorphism.

 This gives us an injection $ F \End(M(\lambda)) \cong F \End(M(\lambda')) $ and we obtain a commutative diagram

 The bottom horizontal map is an isomorphism since $ M(\lambda') $ is simple.
 The left vertical map is also an isomorphism.
 The right vertical map is therefore surjective.
-Since we have shown it is injective it is an isomorphism, and so is the top horizontal map.
+Since we have shown it is injective, this map is in fact an isomorphism, and so is the top horizontal map.
 This finishes the proof. \end{proof}